bougueil/erlang-redi/README.md

 Erlang REDI implements a small subset of Redis with a global TTL.

-The cache is gen_server that could be added to a supervision tree.
+The cache is a gen_server that could be added to a supervision tree.

 Usage:
 ------